Tonpad/bug-tracker/README.md

 1. **Check Existing Issues**: Before submitting a new bug report, please check the existing issues to see if the bug has already been reported.
 If you find an existing report for your issue, you can add additional details or subscribe to receive updates.
 2. **Create a New Issue**: If you don't find an existing report for your bug, click on the "Issues" tab and then the "New Issue" button.
 Provide a descriptive title and detailed description of the bug you encountered, including any relevant steps to reproduce it.
-3. **Include Context**: When reporting a bug, please include any relevant context such as your operating system, browser version, or any specific configurations that might be impacting the issue.
+3. **Include Context**: When reporting a bug, please include any relevant context such as **your wallet address**, your operating system, browser version, or any specific configurations that might be impacting the issue.
 4. **Attach Screenshots or Logs**: If applicable, attach screenshots or error logs that help illustrate the bug and aid in its resolution.
 Label the Issue: Use appropriate labels to categorize the bug, such as "bug", "feature request", or any relevant tags that help classify the issue.
 5. **Submit the Issue**: Once you've provided all the necessary information, submit the issue.
 Our team will review it promptly and prioritize it accordingly.